 CSNAP Student Conference

 Started in 1993, this event brings college students together to network, share ideas, and develop skills that help them be more effective leaders of community and civic engagement efforts.
-Workshops, speakers, and activities address topics such as volunteerism, leadership, service-learning, social entrepreneurship, advocacy, and activism.
+Workshops, speakers, and activities address topics such as volunteerism, leadership, service-learning, social entrepreneurship, and advocacy.

 For 2019 we are suspending our traditional student conference to host the Community Change Collegiate Challenge (4C) a one-day immersive experience in deliberative problem solving.

 Students and student leaders who care about civic and community engagement, social change, and service.
 All college students are welcome, even if your campus is not currently a member of the Campus Compact network.
 Faculty and staff may also attend.

 The name CSNAP (say “see – snap”) captures the big ideas we hope participants will explore: Citizenship, Service, Networking, and Partnerships.

 YES!
 The majority of CSNAP conference workshops are led by students.
 Start planning now, as the Call for Workshop Proposals goes out in September for an early October deadline.

 Workshops are 50 minutes.
 We seek proposals for workshops that will:

 * help college student leaders develop leadership and advocacy skills

 * increase student knowledge of current social issues